 EXTERNAL INDEPENDENT DIRECTORS

-Name or company name of director Profile

-Ms IRENE HERNÁNDEZ ÁLVAREZ She has a degree in Economics and Business Administration from ICADE.
+Name or company name of director Profile Ms IRENE HERNÁNDEZ ÁLVAREZ She has a degree in Economics and Business Administration from ICADE.
 She received a National Award For Excellence in Academic Performance, the Second National Economy Award, and the VI Carlos Cubillo Valverde Award in 1988.
-She began her professional career at JP Morgan, in the investment banking area in Madrid and New York, between 1987 and 2001, where she was responsible for major fixed income and equity operations in national and international markets.
-She has had an outstanding career in financial advisory services for family businesses and financial investors.
-She is a founding partner of Impulsa Capital, a company dedicated to corporate financial advice, and a Registered Advisor to BME Growth.
-She is currently an independent director of Saint Croix Holding Immobilier SOCIMI, S.A., an independent director of Elecnor, S.A., and Chairwoman of the Audit Committee of both companies.
+She began her professional career at JP Morgan in Madrid and New York, between 1987 and 2001, where she was

+Saint Croix Holding Immobilier SOCIMI, S.A. and an Independent Director of Elecnor, S.A.